instaclustr/terraform-provider-instaclustr/docs/resources/cassandra_cluster_v2.md

 - **client_to_cluster_encryption** (Boolean) Enables Client ⇄ Node Encryption.
 - **cloud_provider** (String) Name of the cloud provider service in which the Data Centre will be provisioned.
 - **continuous_backup** (Boolean) Enables commitlog backups and increases the frequency of the default snapshot backups.
-- **name** (String) A logical name for the data centre within a Cassandra cluster.
+- **name** (String) A logical name for the data centre within a cluster.
 These names must be unique in the cluster.
 - **network** (String) The private network address block for the Data Centre specified using CIDR address notation.
 The network must have a prefix length between `/12` and `/22` and must be part of a private address space.
 - **node_size** (String) Size of the nodes provisioned in the Data Centre.
 - **number_of_nodes** (Number) Total number of nodes in the Data Centre.
 Must be a multiple of `replicationFactor`.